 Rolex was originally founded as Wilsdorf and Davis by Hans Wilsdorf and his brother-in-law, Alfred Davis in London, England in 1905.
 The company registered Rolex as the brand name of its watches in 1908 and became Rolex Watch Co.
 Ltd. in 1915.
-Initially, Wilsdorf and Davis’ main commercial activity involved importing Swiss movements to England and placing them in watch cases made by Dennison and others.
+The name change was possibly due to the name Wilsdorf provoking anti-German prejudice in Britain during World War I. Initially, Wilsdorf and Davis’ main commercial activity involved importing Swiss movements to England and placing them in watch cases made by Dennison and others.
 These early wristwatches were sold to high street jewellers, who then printed their own brand names on the dial.
 The earliest watches from Wilsdorf and Davis were usually hallmarked “W&D” inside the case back.

-After several years of business Wilsdorf came up with the brand name “Rolex”.
+After several years of business, Wilsdorf came up with the brand name “Rolex”.
 He wanted his watch brand’s name to be easily pronounceable in any language.
 He also thought that the name “Rolex” sounded something like a watch being wound.
 It was also short enough to fit on the face of a watch.
-Wilsdorf registered the brand name in 1908.
+There are several stories about how Wilsdorf came up with the name Rolex.
+According to Wilsdorf, he was riding on the upper deck of a horse-drawn bus along Cheapside in the City of London, when a genie whispered ‘Rolex’ in his ear.
+Others suggest that the name was derived from the French phrase “horlogerie exquise”, meaning “hoROLogical EXcellence”.
+Either way, Wilsdorf registered the brand name in 1908.

 Manufacturers realised the need for change and started making wristwatches suitable for trench warfare.
 When the men returned home, wearing their wristwatches, it soon became an acceptable form of timepiece for men.
-Rolex were at the forefront of the trench watch technology and produced many great examples.
-At some point I hope to explore some of the trench watches that Rolex produced.
+Rolex was at the forefront of trench watch technology and produced many great examples.
+At some point, I hope to explore some of the trench watches that Rolex produced.

 In November 1915, the company changed its name to Rolex Watch Co.
 Ltd. After First World War, the company left England in 1919 because of the high post-war taxes levied on luxury imports, which included Swiss watch movements.
 Additionally, there was a high cost associated with the export duties on the silver and gold used in the watch cases.
 As a result, Wilsdorf moved the company to Geneva, Switzerland, where the company’s name was officially changed to Montres Rolex S.A. in 1920.
 Eventually, the official name would be shortened to Rolex S.A.
 Around the time of the move to Switzerland, Wilsdorf bought out Davis’ share of the business and continued on his own.
 The company is still known as one of the finest in the horological industry, but our interest is in antique timepieces, so the history lesson will end here.